Manojlovic1998/running-multi-container-app-on-k8s/README.md

 - `domain/values/current` queries and sends back all of the values from Redis instance.
 GET
 - `domain/values` receives users submitted data, checks if index is within worker limit to prevent bottleneck, sets a placeholder data in Redis instance, and creates a channel over which it sends the index value that worker picks up to do the calculation.
 POST

-**Features:**

-- [x] Test route.
-- [x] Route to query and send back data from Postgres.
-- [x] Route to query and send back data from Redis.
-- [x] Route to receive, validate and record user submitted data.

 ### **Worker app**

 Worker instance listens to Redis **_instance_** channel. **\*Instance** channel is established by Express `domain/values` route.
 There the publisher sends index via channel message.
 Worker picks up the message (index) and uses the following algorithm to find the number at the given index in Fibonacci Sequence.